nyCloud/stack_edit_notes/Deep Learning/Study Notes - MxNet.md

 And the prediction model is defined as
 $$ \hat{y}_i = softmax(Wx_i + b)$$

-- in MxNet, we can easily use its implementation of softmax
+In MxNet, we can easily use its implementation of softmax
 ```python
 from mxnet import nd
 x = nd.array([1,2,3,4])